-Itsines' Sweat app and Bikini Body Guides (BBG) are available as a monthly or annual membership.
+Itsines' Sweat app and Bikini Body Guides (BBG) are available as monthly or annual memberships.
 There's a 7-day free trial to check out the program and workouts.
 Paid subscribers get full access to eBooks, multi-week training programs, and more.

 Her membership model includes access to a community forum on her Facebook group page.
 Members have also created location-based BBG groups to connect and work out together.

 For fitness coaches especially, it’s important to create a sense of community for members.
 Whether it’s on social media or on your website, give your clients a way to share wins, questions, and encouragement with each other.

 There are a couple of things Itsines does not offer, however.
 You won't find the option for customized training plans.
 She doesn't offer virtual personal training sessions (aside from live Instagram workouts).

 That's where your own membership plans might differ!
 Based on your skills and passions, you might sell memberships that offer custom workouts, weekly check-ins, and other personal touches.